Elastic Container Service (ECS)

 - containers run on top of container engine

-- doesn't create full new os
+- doesn't create full new os for each instance

-- much lighter
+- much lighter than virtual machines

 Docker Image